BGamber/batchAssert/README.md

  batchAssert will log each test's success or failure to the console, and AssertionErrors will still be thrown by any test that fails.
 If you prefer to bypass that behavior...

  `batchAssert.testAll(testBatch, false)` <br>
- ... passing _false_ as a second parameter will catch the Exception, allowing all remaining tests to still execute.
+ ... passing _false_ as a second parameter will catch the error, allowing all remaining tests to still execute.
 The console message for a failed test will print the index of the failed test, as well as the message provided in the test object.